thereiswaldo/jeremywalsh.ca/_drafts/pacing-strategy-for-running-around-the-bay.md

 #### Results

 Most of the data for this analysis is scraped from results posted on [https://www.sportstats.ca/](https://www.sportstats.ca/ "https://www.sportstats.ca/").
-They have included for the races from **2015**-2019 the 10km, 15km, 20km, and finish splits for each athlete.
+They have included for the races from 2016-2019 the 10km, 15km, 20km, and finish splits for each athlete.
 Splits from earlier years are accessible, but more difficult to obtain and the 4 years captured have shown to be sufficient for our purposes.

 #### GPS

-To analyze at a more granular level, the gps data from some athletes was downloaded from public posts on [https://www.strava.com/](https://www.strava.com/ "https://www.strava.com/").
-I reviewed the results for athletes who ran close my desired time, searched for them on strava, and when available, downloaded the gps of their race.
+To get the course elevation profile I've used the gps recordings from my own previous runs on the course.
+The gps files are parsed into a pandas dataframe for easy calculations and plotting.

 ## Data Exploration